Timeline of What Happens When You Give Up Alcohol

 Getting sober may seem an impossible task, to live a sober life, alcohol-free.
 However, we assure you that it is possible with the right help and support.

 Here, Detox Plus UK sets out the day by day timeline of alcohol withdrawal, so if you’re thinking of becoming alcohol-free, you know what to expect.
-We also detail the symptoms of alcohol withdrawal, the various stages involved in alcohol detox and provide a guideline of when you will start to feel the benefits of giving up drinking.
+We also detail the symptoms of alcohol withdrawal, the various stages involved in alcohol detox and provide a guideline of when you will start to feel the benefits of giving up alcohol.

 Alcohol withdrawal timeline – A day by day account

 Alcohol withdrawal symptoms are divided into 3 categories: mild, moderate and severe.
-If at any point whilst withdrawing from alcohol you or a loved one experience severe alcohol withdrawal symptoms, medical help should be sought as a matter of urgency 1
+If at any point whilst withdrawing from alcohol, you or a loved one experience severe alcohol withdrawal symptoms, medical help should be sought as a matter of urgency 1

 The main influential factor in the severity of alcohol withdrawal syndrome is how much the person drinks daily and the length of time they have been drinking consistently to excess.
 Other factors will have some bearing.
 Age, physical and mental health, gender, other medications, and the care provided can all impact the severity of alcohol withdrawal, and it’s the timeline.

-The first 24 hours after giving up alcohol
+The first 24 hours after stopping drinking

 Symptoms of alcohol withdrawal syndrome can develop as soon as 6–24 hours after the last drink of alcohol.
 With heavy dependent drinking, they can start even sooner as blood alcohol levels begin to drop.

-Days 1 to 7 & possible symptoms to expect
+Days 1 to 7 & possible symptoms to expect when giving up alcohol

 Sources – 1,2,3,4,5,6